 You spotted it in a hotel lobby or someone’s living room — a plant with paddle-shaped leaves the size of your arm, fanning out like it owns the whole corner.
 And now you have one, or you’re about to.
-Bird of paradise is that kind of plant: impossible to ignore, genuinely dramatic, and surprisingly manageable once you understand what it actually needs.
+Bird of paradise is worth the space if you can give it two things most indoor plants never ask for quite this loudly: bright window light and restraint with the watering can.
+If you love that big-leaf look, it also belongs on any shortlist of the best tropical plants to grow indoors.

 Orange Bird vs. White Bird: Know Which One You Have